 Business Example: Brainstorming for a Marketing Action Plan

 Brainstorming is also widely used in business environments to improve planning, marketing, teamwork, and strategic decision-making.
-Understanding what is the purpose of brainstorming during the development of an action plan becomes easier when looking at real-world business examples.
+Real-world business examples make this planning process easier to understand.

 Imagine a startup wants to increase website traffic by 30% within three months.